 Materials

-The materials used in this study were male free-range chicken breast fillets and Lactoacillus Plantarum bacteria at a concentration of 6%.
+For dendeng preparation in this study male free-range chicken breast fillets and Lactoacillus Plantarum bacteria at a concentration of 6% were used as main ingredient.
 The free-range chicken meat was obtained from Dinoyo Market, Malang.
 The moringa leaves (Moringa Oleifera L.) used were in powder form, purchased from the herbal brand available on the Shopee marketplace.
 The L. plantarum liquid was obtained from the Shopee marketplace.
 Other ingredients used to make the dendeng were brown sugar, granulated sugar, salt, coriander, pepper, galangal, and garlic, which were obtained from Dinoyo Market, Malang.
 The equipment needed was an OHAUS BC series analytical scale, a knife, a Signora brand meat grinder, an incubator, and a WT Binder brand oven.

 Methods

 This study was conducted experimentally in a laboratory using a completely randomized design (CRD) with 4 treatments and 4 replicates.
-The treatments were the addition of moringa leaf powder, consisting of 4 treatments, namely T0 (no addition), T1 (2.5%), T2 (5%), and T3 (7.5%), as well as the addition of 6% L. Plantarum solution.
+Four treatments based on the addition of moringa leaf powder in four ranges , namely T0 (no addition), T1 (2.5%), T2 (5%), and T3 (7.5% were planned. , L. Plantarum solution (6%) was also added during the preparation of the product.

 Sample Preparation